-In addition to the Program's bimonthly CRIS meetings, the DCT and the Assistant DCT will hold an open meeting with clinical students at least twice per year to discuss aspects of the Clinical Program.
+In addition to the Program's bimonthly CRIS meetings, the DCT and the Assistant DCT will hold an open meeting with each cohort of clinical students at least once per year to discuss aspects of the Clinical Program.
 These meetings will provide an opportunity to discuss program guidelines and training experiences and solicit student feedback.
 We want to highlight that although student feedback is welcome and encouraged, the Program has to consider multiple factors with respect to changing program guidelines, including guidelines and policies of the UMD Graduate School and our accrediting bodies (APA, PCSAS) and the philosophy/training goals of the program.
 Nevertheless, we strive to create an environment that welcomes feedback and is open to continued improvement.

-The DCT will also hold regular meetings with students applying for internship to assist with application and interview preparation.
-In addition, following the APPIC internship match, the DCT will organize a meeting with all students about applying for internship.
+The DCTs will also hold regular meetings with students applying for internship to assist with application and interview preparation.
+In addition, following the APPIC internship match, the DCTs will organize a meeting with all students about applying for internship.
 The students who recently went through the APPIC match process will hold a Q&A during the meeting.
-The Clinic Director will also hold a meeting each Fall semester with students to discuss external practicum placements, including eligibility criteria, opportunities in the DC/MD/VA area, and suggestions for how to prepare externship applications.
+The DCTs will also organize a similar meeting for students applying for externship: Students who recently applied and were matched to an externship site will meet with earlier cohorts to review the process.
+In addition, the Assistant DCT and Clinic Director will hold a meeting each Fall semester with students to discuss external practicum guidelines, including any clinical work taking place in one's research lab or related context.